cometbeetle/AutoUncertainties/paper/paper.md

 # Further Information

-Additional API information and usage examples can be found on the [documentation website](https://autouncertainties.readthedocs.io/en/latest/).
+Full API information and additional usage examples can be found on the [documentation website](https://autouncertainties.readthedocs.io/en/latest/).
 All source code for the project is stored and maintained on the `AutoUncertainties` [GitHub repository](https://github.com/varchasgopalaswamy/AutoUncertainties), where